NaouelEldjouher/NaouelEldjouher.github.io/_posts/2026-06-12-omnidomain-day-7.md

 This week I built the database layer for OmniDomain's FastAPI backend.
 Three files, each with one job.

-The original OmniDomain had Streamlit calling PostgreSQL directly — queries scattered across UI files, no transaction control, no audit trail.
+The original OmniDomain had Streamlit calling PostgreSQL directly, queries scattered across UI files, no transaction control, no audit trail.
 As I started asking what production-grade internal tooling actually requires, this was the first thing to fix.

 ```mermaid
 graph LR